RayJeffersonJr/FirstDevProject/README.md

 # FirstDevProject
-This repository holds the development work I did for a potential front-end user interface program accessing an Microsoft Access database.
+This repository will hold the development work I did for a potential front-end user interface program accessing an Microsoft Access database.
 The work was done between October 2003 to May 2006.

 BACKGROUND ON THE DATABASE PROJECT